APSL/kaneda/docs/backends.rst

 Backends
 ========

-Kaneda provides bultin backends to store metrics and events in a persistent storage.
+Kaneda provides builtin backends to store metrics and events in a persistent storage.
 If you want to use your custom backend you need to subclass :code:`BaseBackend` and implement your custom :code:`report` method which is the responsible to store the metrics data.